-- Method of approval: Nine states plus DC enacted AVR legislatively, two did so administratively without passing new laws, and Alaska approved the policy through a ballot initiative.
+- Method of approval: Eleven states plus DC enacted AVR legislatively, two did so administratively without passing new laws, and three approved the policy through a ballot initiative.

 - Covered agencies: Six states plus DC are implementing AVR at DMV offices alone, five are implementing it at DMV offices plus other social service agencies, and Alaska implemented AVR through its Permanent Fund Dividend application.

-- Opportunity to decline registration: Ten states plus DC provide each customer an opportunity to decline registration during the agency transaction, and two provide the opportunity to decline via a mailer sent to the customer after the transaction.
+- Opportunity to decline registration: Eleven states plus DC provide each customer an opportunity to decline registration during the agency transaction, and three provide the opportunity to decline via a mailer sent to the customer after the transaction.

 - Explicit protections for certain groups: Seven states plus DC include statutory provisions protecting individuals who become inadvertently registered, and three states explicitly help keep confidential the addresses of domestic violence survivors who interact with AVR agencies.